home-assistant/cli/.github/ISSUE_TEMPLATE/bug_report.md

 2. Output of `hassio --version`

-3. Version of hassio / homeassistant
+3. Version of Hassio / Home Assistant

 4. Output from executing the command with debug info. e.g. `hassio hardware info` should be run as `hassio -d hardware info`